kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 ---

 <!-- overview -->
 Many applications rely on configuration which is used during either application initialization or runtime.
-Most of the times there is a requirement to adjust values assigned to configuration parameters.
+Most times, there is a requirement to adjust values assigned to configuration parameters.
+ConfigMaps are a Kubernetes mechanism that let you inject configuration data into application
+{{< glossary_tooltip text="pods" term_id="pod" >}}.

-ConfigMaps are the Kubernetes way to inject application pods with configuration data.
-ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.
+The ConfigMap concept allow you to decouple configuration artifacts from image content to keep containerized applications portable.
+For example, you can download and run the same
+{{< glossary_tooltip text="container image" term_id="image" >}} to spin up containers for the purposes of local development, system test, or running a live end-user workload.

 This page provides a series of usage examples demonstrating how to create ConfigMaps and configure Pods using data stored in ConfigMaps.

 ## {{% heading "prerequisites" %}}

-{{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}
+{{< include "task-tutorial-prereqs.md" >}}

+You need to have the `wget` tool installed.
+If you have a different tool such as `curl`, and you do not have `wget`, you will need to adapt the step that downloads example data.

 <!-- steps -->